mxcl/PromiseKit/README.markdown

 @end
 ```

-A key understanding is that Promises can only exist in two states, *pending* or *fulfilled*.
-The fulfilled state is either a value or an `NSError` object.
-A Promise can move from pending to fulfilled **exactly once**.
+A key understanding is that Promises can only exist in two states, *pending* or *resolved*.
+The resolved state is either fulfilled or rejected (an `NSError` object).
+A Promise can move from pending to resolved **exactly once**.
 Whichever state the Promise is in, you can `then` off it.

 #Waiting on Multiple Asynchronous Operations